 As it turned out, Florent Schmitt’s piece appeared in the 16th issue of the magazine, which was published in the year 1900.

-Next, Le Dréau was able to track down an original copy of the 16th issue that is housed at the Bibliothèque National de France, in which the exact same plates in the sheet music that I possessed appear – except that the original Leduc printing also includes an opus number which had been inexplicably removed from my printed copy.
+Next, Le Dréau was able to track down an original copy of the 16th issue that is housed at the Bibliothèque National de France, on which appear the exact same plates in the sheet music that I possess – except that the original Leduc printing also includes an opus number which had been inexplicably removed from my printed copy of the music.

 And that number is … Opus 11.